If you’ve cut the cord or are thinking about it to save money, you may be wondering how to watch your local channels without cable.

 If you like to watch shows as they premiere, Hulu’s on-demand plan isn’t for you.

-On the other hand, if you don’t mind waiting until the next day, check Hulu’s streaming library to see if it carries new episodes of your favorite shows.
+But if you don’t mind waiting until the next day, check Hulu’s streaming library to see if it carries new episodes of your favorite shows.

 You may even find past seasons of TV shows that are worth binge-watching.